-Ore Reserves have been generated from design studies using appropriate cost, geotechnical, slope angle, stope span, dilution, cut-off grade and mining and metallurgical recovery parameters which are specific to each mine.
-A maximum A\$2,400/oz gold price has been used to estimate Ore Reserves and determine appropriate cut-offs.
+Ore Reserves have been generated from design studies at a Pre-Feasibility or Feasibility stage using appropriate cost, geotechnical, slope angle, stope span, dilution, cut-off grade and mining and metallurgical recovery parameters which are specific to each mine.
+Mining methods applied are resource specific and based upon experience with similar size orebodies.
+DeswikTM (underground) along with GEOVIA WhittleTM and GEOVIA SurpacTM (open pit) mining software was used to create reserve mine designs.
+A maximum A\$2,400/oz gold price has been used to estimate Ore Reserves and determine appropriate cut-off grades.

 Mining, milling and additional overhead costs are based on currently contracted and budgeted operating costs.
 Mill recoveries for all ore types are based upon operating experience or metallurgical test work.
+Ore Reserves consider environmental, tenement, governmental and infrastructure approvals along with transportation requirements to market.